codevalley/riff/ideas/surving-vibe.md

 ⠀These are the “vehicles” that let you *steer* the model.
 This layer is **wildly changing**, and **everyone thinks it's the value**, but… **Key insight:**
-This layer is table stakes.
-Good to know, but not where the long-term advantage lies.
+This layer is table stakes.Good to know, but not where the long-term advantage lies.

 ### C. The Domain Libraries
 Not code libraries — **knowledge libraries**: